PhilippFeO/recipe_selector/README.md

 It is also possible to provide the URL as a field (`url`) in the `yaml` of the recipe but then we have to provide the URL each time using the `Ingredient`.
 By having a separate file storing `Ingredient.name` (`.name` since only the string is used in this case) and it's URL, we have one source of truth.
 This is quite handy if URLs change, because then we have to edit it once and not across each recipe.
 The combination is saved under `res/ingredient_category_url.csv`.
 Having plain text/csv and no binary gives us the opportunity to easily make changes afterwards.
 An additional benefit is that this speeds up creating a new recipe since most `Ingredient`s are already provided with an URL and wo don't have to insert the same information again and again.

 ### Generating `pdf`s
 With `python3 yaml2pdf.py 1.yaml 2.yaml ...` you can generate `pdf`s from your `yaml`-recipes.
 Have shell expansion in mind, ie. `python3 yaml2pdf.py recipes/*.yaml` to process all at once.
 Files are stored in `recipes/pdf/`.
+Optional ingredients are printed in gray.

 ## Syntax completion for Neovim
 - I have written a source for Neovim, ie. [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) which completes the ingredients.
 You can find it in my Repos or [here](https://github.com/PhilippFeO/cmp-csv).
 Having syntax completion provides you from typos, duplication and remembering which `Ingredient` is already with URL available.